LMS Patriot Class 5551 The Unknown Warrior: Boiler

 At The LMS Patriot Project's 2010 AGM on 14 November, it was announced that the boiler for 'The Unknown Warrior' would be built by L&NWR Heritage at Crewe.
 The new boiler will be of traditional construction with a copper firebox.
 A fundraising campaign for the boiler for £1/2million has been launched.
 The smokebox and front tubeplate have been manufactured and were fitted to the locomotive in July 2013.
 The copper firebox was under construction at L&NWR Heritage at Crewe and was expected to be complete by the end of 2015, with construction of the boiler proper scheduled to begin in January 2016 with completion scheduled for the end of 2016.
 On 9 May 2017, L&NWR Heritage informed The LMS Patriot Project that it had decided to end all sub-contract work, and would not be completing the boiler.
 L&NWR Heritage did a little more work on the boiler, culminating in riveting the foundation ring to the inner firebox.
 The newly-formed Heritage Boiler Steam Services Ltd. was selected to complete the boiler, and on 30 November 2017 the partially-completed boiler was moved to HBSS' new facility.

 Completion

 The completion date was intended to be 2018 with a formal dedication planned for the 100th anniversary of the end of the First World War.
 That target was not met.
 It was later estimated that the locomotive might be in steam by late 2020.
 Again this was not met, not helped by the COVID-19 Pandemic.

+The engine's full completion was then expected to be 2029 but during the society's AGM in 2023, it was decided that to save time and get the engine running two years earlier.
+To reduce costs, the project is now deferring certification of the locomotive to mainline standards with the required equipment not being fitted.
+The intention now is to get the engine running on heritage railways first and at a later date the engine will be completed to mainline standards with the fitment of AWS, TPWS, OTMR, GSM-R & Speedometer.
+5551 is now expected to be completed by 2027.